Ashok0/EnderalVREssentials-Nightly/README.md

 - Not safe to use complete texture pack with Enderal VR.
 - Currently using ONLY \textures\architecture\farmhouse, \textures\landscape\roads, and \textures\landscape\trees which have been fully tested.

+[**Parallax Mesh Collection v2.02**](https://www.nexusmods.com/skyrimspecialedition/mods/2347?tab=files): Patches to add parallax to meshes.
+- Not safe to use complete mesh pack with Enderal VR.
+- Currently using ONLY \meshes\architecture\farmhouse, \meshes\landscape\roads, and \meshes\landscape\trees which have been fully tested.
+- Remove \meshes\architecture\farmhouse\fencewoven*.nif to prevent 'SD's Farmhouse Fences SE' from being overrided.

 [**FusaFusa Project - Fluffy Animals SE v14.2**](https://www.nexusmods.com/skyrimspecialedition/mods/5514?tab=files): Increase Fur Volume of Animals.
 They become more fluffy.

 [**Fluffworks Medium v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/56361?tab=files): Enhanced fur on animals using shell texturing.